• Frequently Asked Questions •

 Why extracts instead of fresh or dried mushrooms?

 After hot water extraction we apply alcohol precipitation.
-This is a production techique which removes low molecular weight compounds and by doing so increases the level of high molecular weight compounds (research showed high molecular weight beta-glucans and proteo-glycans to be the most effective).
+This is a process which removes low molecular weight compounds and by doing so increases the level of high molecular weight compounds (research showed high molecular weight beta-glucans and proteo-glycans to be the most effective).
 The final product has a constant level of quality and bioavailability is guaranteed.
 The supplement facts label is again the key to distinguishing the 'real' extracts from the 'fake' extracts: only genuine extracts can guarantee bioactive ingredients.